PatrikAAberg/dmce-gui/README.md

     $ # Build and execute program here
     $ dmce-trace --bundle [trace buffer file] [ probe references file] [code tree]

 The probe references file is generated at the dmce probing pass.
-Everytime a process exists that has run at least one dmce probe will produce a trace buffer file.
+Every time a process exits, which has run at least one dmce probe, a trace buffer file is generated.
 The code tree is the path to the git containing the probed code.
 Default locations for the first two:

 /tmp/$USER/dmce/dmcebuffer.bin